ryankohl/seabass/readme.markdown

 bounce [ query target ]
 ====

-This execute a SELECT query against an RDF model, returning an Incanter Dataset.
+This executes a SELECT query against an RDF model, returning an Incanter Dataset.
 The arguments are:

 -   query: a SPARQL Select query string